 - 188 Business Innovation and Investment - Both Business Innovation and Investor stream applicants must:

 - transfer the minimum funds required by The Department of Immigration and Border Protection; and

 - transfer an additional A$50,000 for settlement and ongoing living costs.

 - 132 Business Talent visa:

-- As a general rule, a commitment of at least 25% over and above the standard 132 State Nomination Requirements is required.
+- as a general rule, a commitment of around 50% over and above the standard 132 State Nomination Requirements is required.

 - 188 Business Innovation visa:

 - capital transfer to Western Australia of at least A$1.75 million;

 - business investment of at least A$400,000; and

 - creation of at least 2 new jobs.